KavrakiLab/captree-rs/README.md

   and then store them
   - **Dynamic caching**, in which nodes are added as they are considered. _Question_: how to sort the nodes?
+- **Random forests**.
+Construct a forest of PKDTs, each with a different set of dimensions to branch on, then take the closest point from each one.

 ## Relevant literature